Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast.

 When will the control take place?

-Established African lovegrass infestations in cropping and pasture situations will be prioritised along the southern and western border of Ngarkat National Park to protect the park and high value agricultural areas in the Northern Limestone Coast region.
+Established African lovegrass infestations in cropping and pasture situations will be prioritised in the upper Limestone Coast to protect high value agricultural areas.

 If you would like to discuss African lovegrass control in your area, please contact your local Landscape Officer from the Limestone Coast Landscape Board.